 Border agent killed, another injured during ‘attack’ near Texas southern border

-Martinez and his partner, who was injured, were transported to a hospital.
-The partner, who was not identified, remains hospitalized in serious condition.

-Border Protection spokesman Carlos Diaz told The Associated Press the FBI has taken over the investigation.

-Martinez, who was from El Paso, worked as a border agent since August 2013.
+Martinez, who was from El Paso, had worked as a border agent since August 2013.

+Martinez was on Interstate 10 near Mile Marker 151 when the incident occurred, KFOX14 reported.
+At some point, Martinez's partner called for help, saying he and Martinez had both been injured, investigators told KFOX14.

 TRUMP'S BORDER WALL: A LOOK AT THE NUMBERS